bondy-io/bondy-demo-marketplace/README.md

 `epmd -daemon` does not work

 ### docker: Error response from daemon: Conflict.
-There is already a container with this name running in Docker.
+There is already a container with `bondy-demo` name running in Docker.
 As the message says, remove the duplicate and start over.